Campervanning in Norway: Tips, Routes & Destinations for 2024

 Nothing changes with your passport, but from 2025, the EU will introduce the ETIAS (European Travel Information and Authorisation System), which will be an additional entry requirement for visa-exempt travellers and will involve the traveller registering their details online before travelling, mainly for security purposes.

-How long can I stay in Europe?
+How long can I stay in Norway?

 The 90 in 180 day rule works on a rolling basis and it can be difficult to work out whether you are within the rules or not, especially if you have visited the Schengen area on several occasions in the preceding 180 days.
 Use a Schengen calculator to ensure that you stick to the right number of days and stay within the rules.